Henkel goes vegan to revive beauty business

-DUESSELDORF, Germany (Reuters) - German consumer goods company Henkel announced new hair care formulations and brands on Thursday, seeking to tap into consumer demand for more natural ingredients as it tries to revive sluggish growth in its beauty business.
+DUESSELDORF, Germany, Feb 21 (Reuters) - German consumer goods company Henkel announced new hair care formulations and brands on Thursday, seeking to tap into consumer demand for more natural ingredients as it tries to revive sluggish growth in its beauty business.

 Henkel will relaunch its European shampoo brand Schauma with a “vegan” formula, roll out to more markets its Nature Box line of hair and body care products made from cold-pressed oils and launch a new “free-from” hair dye line called OnlyLove.

-It will also launch a premium vegan brand for professional hair salons called Authentic Beauty Concept and expand its Pro Nature range of cleaning products to include detergents.
+It will also launch a premium vegan brand for professional hair salons called Authentic Beauty Concept, and expand its Pro Nature range of cleaning products.

 Unilever has also launched a fast-growing hair and body brand called Love Beauty and Planet, that is certified as vegan and cruelty-free.